byjg/php-phpthread/README.md

 echo "\n\nEnded!\n";
 ```

-*Important Note*
+**Important Note for the FORK implementation**

-In order to get working the getResult of the thread is necessary setup a file in '__DIR__/config/cacheconfig.php' with
+In order to get working the getResult of the fork implementation is necessary setup a file in '__DIR__/config/cacheconfig.php' with
 the follow contents for setup the maxthread.

 ```php